 Achievement Criterion for CLOs-based Assessment at Program Level: The achievement criterion, satisfaction criterion, or expected level of attainment for each of the specified PLOs of an academic program on the basis of CLOs-based assessment can be defined in one of the following two ways, 1) the average marks of students for each PLO, as determined by the mapping process explained above, are equal to or higher than a specified threshold (such as 70%), 2) a specified percentage of students (say 65%) shall attain the level of PLO abilities represented by another threshold (say 70% marks) or higher.
 If the Achievement Criterion at program level is not met for one or more PLOs, then it will trigger an alarm for the ACIC (Assessment and Continuous Improvement Committee) of the department to determine the reasons for not meeting the Achievement Criterion and possible corrective measures to be taken.
-The recommendations will be forwarded to the Department results will also be provided to the College Effectiveness Committee (CEC).
+The recommendations will be forwarded to the Department Council Meeting for discussion, approval, and implementation.
+A summary of the assessment results will also be provided to CEC (College Effectiveness Committee) of the college.
 The Head of CEC shall submit the final report to the College Dean who will provide it to OIPE (Office of Institutional Planning and Effectiveness).